 Domestically, Chile is subject to lawsuits before its local courts seeking redress for damages allegedly caused by the actions of public institutions or civil servants.
 The legal defense is mainly undertaken by the Council for the Defense of the State.
-As of June 2009, there were approximately 25,000 active cases throughout the country, with aggregate claims for US\$13 billion, involving expropriation, criminal, civil, tax and other matters.
+As of June 30, 2010, there were approximately 25,000 active cases throughout the country, with aggregate claims for Ps.5,000,000 million, involving expropriation, criminal, civil, tax and other matters.

 Claims against Chile regarding infrastructure concessions are resolved by a special arbitral system.
-In August 2009, the disputes pending before the arbitral system equaled approximately 0.28% of GDP, while the amounts the government has had to pay equaled approximately 36% of the claims.
-(See "The Economy - Privatization and Infrastructure - Public Works - Infrastructure Concessions").
+As of November 30, 2010, the disputes pending before the arbitral system amounted to approximately 0.33% of GDP, while the amounts the government has had to pay approximately 40% of the claims.
+(See "The Economy-Privatization and Infrastructure-Public Works-Infrastructure Concessions").

-Government-owned Companies
+Government-owned Enterprises

-The following table sets forth the government's share ownership for the principal state-owned enterprises as of December 31, 2009:
+The following table sets forth the government's share ownership for the principal state-owned enterprises as of March 31, 2011: